Tann1901/PowerBI-Canada-s-Quality-of-Life-Insight/README.md

 ## Environment
 ![image](https://github.com/Tann1901/PowerBI-Canada-s-Quality-of-Life-Insight/assets/108020327/c5d552e4-f675-4b97-9d90-d46c50f286f8)

-In the environment report, we discussed 4 indicators which include greenhouse gas emissions,  climate change adaptation, drinking water and conserved areas with 4 distinct charts.
+In the environment report, I discussed 4 indicators which include greenhouse gas emissions,  climate change adaptation, drinking water and conserved areas with 4 distinct charts.

 In terms of Greenhouse gas emissions in different regions of Canada, in a 5-year period, Ontario is the province with the highest number of households, followed by Quebec, it shows that the greenhouse gas emissions and the population size are aligned.
 Alberta is the province with the highest emissions in industries.
 New Brunswick, Newfoundland, Northwest Territories, and Manitoba, account for a minimal share of emissions in both graphs because they are not rich enough in population and industrial resources.